coffeestained/about/index.md

 <div id="about"></div>

-In my free time, I like to enjoy time with my wife, friends, Twitch, gaming and a wide array of outdoorsy stuff.
+In my free time, I like to enjoy time with my Wife, friends.
+Or watching Twitch/YouTube, gaming and a wide array of outdoorsy stuff.

 Get connected at [LinkedIn](https://linkedin.com/in/matthew-grady-7b752a16)